 1. Pay your exit fee (NIS101-106) – credit card is accepted

-2. Pass through passport control (hand in your entry stamp and exit fee barcode/stamp)
+2. Pass through passport control (hand in your entry stamp and exit fee barcode/stamp) – see an example of the slip below.

 3. Go through the duty free to get back on the bus